 Sr. No. Particulars Profile Details 1.
 Qualification She is a fellow of Harvard University Asia Centre where she did post-doctoral research in the areas of Finance and Economics.
 She holds a doctoral degree from the University of Allahabad and Law and Management degree.
-2. Brief Profile and Nature of Expertise 3.
-Directorship held in other companies Name of CompanyKan and More Private LimitedAmbadi Enterprises LimitedIFCI Factors LimitedSatya Microcapital LimitedNabfins Limited Date of Appointment 06/05/2022 27/07/2021 03/08/2021 24/09/2021 19/01/2021
+2. Brief Profile and Nature of Expertise Dr. Deepali Pant Joshi, has four decades of experience in public life, of which, 36 years were spent at the Reserve Bank of India, the RBI where she was a career Central Banker she superannuated as its Executive Director.
+During the course of her long and distinguished career she was entrusted with several difficult and challenging assignments including demonetisation.
+She is known for her work in the public policy domain and for her commitment to growth with equity and her policy work in Microfinance and financial inclusion.
+3. Directorship held in other companies Name of Company Kan and More Private Limited Ambadi Enterprises Limited IFCI Factors Limited Satya Microcapital Limited Nabfins Limited Date of Appointment 06/05/2022 27/07/2021 03/08/2021 24/09/2021 19/01/2021